Adobe InDesign 2024 Troubleshooting How-to Guide

-How to reset preferences as well as a step-by-step checklist strategy of what to do when your InDesign app crashes or your document becomes corrupted.
-What do you do when InDesign 2023 (and past versions) is crashing?
+This article is about how to reset preferences as well as a step-by-step checklist strategy of what to do when your InDesign app crashes or your document becomes corrupted.
+What do you do when InDesign 2024 (and past versions) is crashing?
 Here is a checklist of ideas:

 Isolate the source problem

-Is the problem the InDesign application, or something wrong with your file?
+Is the problem the InDesign application, or something wrong with your file, or something wrong with your computer OS?
 InDesign won’t start, or file won’t open, or file opens and crashes, or crashes on same page?

 Do you have enough RAM?

-You need at least 16GB of RAM to run effectively.
+You need at least 16GB of RAM to run InDesign effectively.

 Restart your computer